evaristoc/reversing/_archived/perlin flow field project/2023-11-10-a-perlin-flow-field-with-canvas-shaders-and-threejs-03 copy.markdown

 # Putting everything together

-In [Part 1]({{site.baseurl}}{% link _posts/2023-10-07-a-perlin-flow-field-with-canvas-shaders-and-threejs-01.markdown %}) and [Part 2]({{site.baseurl}}{% link _posts/2023-10-28-a-perlin-flow-field-with-canvas-shaders-and-threejs-02.markdown %}), we discussed some of the graphic tools that Darryl Huffman used to create his "Perlin Flow Field" on CodePen.
+In [Part 1]({{site.baseurl}}{% link _posts/2023-10-07-a-perlin-flow-field-with-canvas-shaders-and-threejs-01.markdown %}) and [Part 2]({{site.baseurl}}{% link _posts/2023-10-28-a-perlin-flow-field-with-canvas-shaders-and-threejs-02.markdown %}) we discussed some of the graphic tools that Darryl Huffman used to create his "Perlin Flow Field" on CodePen.

 Darryl utilized the 2D graphics canvas API, Three.js (the 3D graphics library), and GLSL shaders.
 The way all those graphic tools were made to work together was something that piqued my curiosity.
-In an attempt to determine how Darryl obtained that result, I did some basic reverse engineering.
+In an attemp to determine how Darryl obtained that result, I made some basic reverse engineering.

 As a reminder, this is again a link to Darryl's work: